Mary Stewart King and Becky VanGorder

 Members of the ministry offer prayer at the altar rail after the Saturday and Sunday services, participate in the Tuesday healing prayer service, offer an occasional Day of Healing Prayer, and host the annual Blue Christmas service.

-Healing Prayer Service - Tuesday at 5:00 pm during Standard Time (7pm DST)
+Healing Prayer Service - Tuesday at 7:00 pm DST

 Healing Eucharist Service - Wednesday at 12:00 noon